 - body and skin care products

-- make up and perfumes
+- makeup and perfumes

 - cleaning products

 Too many toxins in your blood and your liver will feel overworked and will not able to efficiently remove the toxins from the body.
 But what can you do?
 A lot actually.
 Use only natural cosmetics, cleaning products that are not harmful to humans in any way, live away from the big cities, polluted towns and busy roads.
-Avoiding different types of toxins will not keep only liver in good health but the whole body will be much healthier too.
+Avoiding different types of toxins will not only keep the liver in good health but the whole body will be much healthier too.

 Importance of exercise

 Exercise can actually improve liver health, studies have shown.
 By exercising, you can reduce the amount of fatty tissue in the liver that can make you feel exhausted or sluggish.
 A combination of aerobic exercise and weight training has the greatest effect on liver function (6).

 The key to a healthy liver is a healthy lifestyle.
 Don’t smoke and avoid alcohol.
 Eat a healthy diet and exercise regularly.
 Avoid various toxins if you can and be careful with dietary supplements.
 These are the key points to follow to look after your liver and keep them in good health.

 ***Please note that the video clips are produced by the British Liver Trust but they’ve had no editorial input in the information provided.***